 - We are following 2 metre distancing for all staff and clients throughout the building

 - A maximum of 2 clients will be in the waiting room at any one time.
 Please don’t arrive more than 10 minutes early for your appointment.
-If you are coming accompanied by someone else we will ask them to wait outside
+If you are accompanied by someone they will need to wait outside the building

-- We ask everyone to use our hand sanitiser on entering and leaving the building and frequently throughout your time in the building
+- We ask everyone to use our hand sanitiser on entering and leaving the building and frequently throughout their time in the building

-- We are asking all clients to wear a face covering until they are in the counselling room unless you have an exemption
+- Unless you have an exemption, we are asking all clients to wear a face covering until they are in the counselling room

-- Our counselling rooms have glass screens on the table between the counsellor and the client
+- Our counselling rooms have glass screens on the coffee table between the counsellor and the client

 - We cannot currently provide drinks or glasses but you can bring your own water